Google Cloud Identity

 • Application instances run within Docker containers on Compute Engine virtual machines (VM).

-• Allows selection of any Compute Engine machine type for instances so that the application has access to more memory and CPU.
+• Allows selection of any Compute Engine machine type for instances, providing access to more memory and CPU (up to 80 vCPU and 6.5GB per vCPU).

 • Standard environment